Marshall-Kesti/marshallkesti.github.io/another-page2.md

         return True
 ```

-Finally, I had to write the code for the indicator to be printed out and properly formatted.
+Once everything was defined, I had to write the code for the indicator to be printed out and properly formatted.
 Below is that code:

 ```
 with open('dataframe.csv') as f: